replicatedhq/replicated-field-labs/instruqt/app-preflights/03-app-deployment/assignment.md

 kubectl get all -n [[Instruqt-Var key="REPLICATED_APP" hostname="kubernetes-vm"]]
 ```

-Note: If you did not use the default namespace, substitute [[Instruqt-Var key="REPLICATED_APP" hostname="kubernetes-vm"]] with the namespace you chose when installing.
+Note: If you did not use the default namespace, substitute the namespace you chose for `[[Instruqt-Var key="REPLICATED_APP" hostname="kubernetes-vm"]]`.

 ```